tr4m0ryp/tr4m0ryp/README.md

 # 🍏 Everything Started with an Apple 🍏

-AdExpert Inc. is proud to announce its partnership with DataSwap to revolutionize customer engagement.
-Together, we are developing an innovative tool called *Caesar*, which will be released as an open-source project.
-The official launch of *Caesar* is scheduled for January 1st 2025.
+AdExpert.INC is pleased to announce a strategic partnership with DataSwap to develop an innovative solution for customer engagement.
+This new tool, named Caesar, will be an open-source platform designed to revolutionize the way businesses connect with their clients.
+Caesar aims to enhance customer interactions by providing advanced features and seamless integration capabilities.
+The official launch of Caesar is scheduled for January 1st 2025.

 ## 📈 My GitHub Stats
 <table style="border: none; border-collapse: collapse;">